HudsonAlpha/VarSight/scripts/README.md

 # VarSight Scripts
 This folder contains a wide variety of scripts that were used to gather data, train the classifiers, test the classifiers, and report the results.

+## VarSight main
+`VarSight.py` contains the main command-line interface for running VarSight after models have been trained.
+Please refer to the main README for more instructions.

 ## Data Parsing Scripts
 The following files are primarily used to pre-process data into easy-to-manage formats in Python.

 1. CodiDumpUtil.py - This script contains helper functions for parsing a filtered Codicem JSON.
 It's main purpose is to load a Codicem file and full out the fields requested for use by the classifiers.
 2. ExomiserUtil.py - This script contains helper functions for parsing prioritized variants from Exomiser.
-It's main purpose is to search for reported variants in the Exomiser output and return the ranks of those variants if found.
-If not found, it conservatively assumes the next best rank is where the variant is found.
 3. HPOUtil.py - This script contains helper functions for calculating the gene rankings based on the cosine score from the Human Phenotype Ontology (HPO) terms.
 4. OntologyUtil.py - This script contains helper functions for ontologies.
 It is primarily support code for HPOUtil.py.
+5. PVPUtil.py - This script contains helper functions for parsing prioritized variants from DeepPVP.
+6. PhenGenUtil.py - This script contains helper function for parsing prioritized variants from Phen-Gen.
-5. PyxisMapUtil.py - This script contains helper functions for retrieving gene rankings based on the PyxisMap ranks using the HPO terms.
+7. PyxisMapUtil.py - This script contains helper functions for retrieving gene rankings based on the PyxisMap ranks using the HPO terms.
-6. SummaryDBUtil.py - This script contains helper functions for parsing the database dump files containing metadata for the Undiagnosed Diseases Network including samples IDs, HPO terms, and reported primary variants.
+8. SummaryDBUtil.py - This script contains helper functions for parsing the database dump files containing metadata for the Undiagnosed Diseases Network including samples IDs, HPO terms, and reported primary variants.
 Note: these files are not available on GitHub due to Personal Health Information (PHI).

 ## Training/Testing Scripts
 The following files perform the core workhorse training, testing, and reporting of results from VarSight: